What is a Supply Chain Maturity Model?

 Supply chain managers often struggle with implementing the best practices and policies to help develop the functionality of their supply chain.
 Using various models to help with the supply chain network is the basis of the maturity model.
 And while there are several models which can be used, typically there are only 5 which are a standard in the industry.

 What is the purpose of a maturity model?

-Supply chain maturity models rely upon the 7 R’s of supply chain management, Key performance indicators, and objective key results.
-The goal of the maturity model is to help understand the value of various parts of the company and framework so that the performance goals and targets can be reached.
+Supply chain maturity models rely upon the 7 R’s of supply chain management, key performance indicators (KPIs), and objective key results.
+The goal of the supply chain maturity model is to help understand the value behind various parts of the company and its framework so that performance goals can be reached.

 Supply chain models differ from capability maturity models, which are often misunderstood as being supply chain models, in that supply chain models focus on the key performance areas and reducing risks within the supply chain.